Tristan-Miotto/data-sport-visualisation/README.md

 # Data sport visualisation 🏃‍♂️🏋️‍♀️

+This is a personal project that I developed in 2024.

 ## Motivation for the work
 I am passionate about sports (football, tennis, badminton...).
 Since 2020, I started running and I want to improve my speed and endurance in the long term.
 Then, I acquired theoretical knowledge about running.
 I noted that to progress without injury, it's essential to build a training program that aligns with the idea of **gradual progression** 📈.